Insider Lab

 CSX provides an easy way to perform mitigation and remediation.

 CircleCI, a well-known CI/CI (continuous integration and continuous delivery) platform provider, fell victim to an advanced Cyber Attack and was alerted to a suspicious GitHub OAuth activity by one of CircleCI’s customers on December 29, 2022.
 The attacker planted malware in the laptop belonging to a CircleCI’s employee and gained unauthorized access to its production systems to extract sensitive data.
 Although the data was encrypted, the attacker managed to obtain the encryption keys, which could potentially grant them access to the decrypted data.
-The CircleCI’s breach was massive as CircleCI was serving prominent companies, such as Meta, Okta, Salesforce, and Airbnb.
+The CircleCI’s breach was significant as CircleCI was serving prominent companies such as Meta, Okta, Salesforce, and Airbnb.
 In this article, we analyze the details of the incident, how it happened, and what measures can be put in place to protect against similar attacks.

-What Happened in the CircleCI’s Breach?
+What happened in the CircleCI’s breach?

 The attack started with a compromise of a CircleCI employee’s laptop through malware.
 The attacker could access the employee’s laptop and stay undetected, which allowed them to gain access to the company’s network.
 The attacker reused the existing login session found in the employee’s laptop to impersonate the employee and gain further access, effectively allowing the attacker to by-pass two-factor authentication.
 This allowed them to move further laterally within the network to gain access to production level systems and data.